pypa/pip/docs/html/reference/pip_install.rst

 ++++++++++++++++++

-As of v6.1.0, pip installs dependencies before their dependents, i.e. in "topological order".
+As of v6.1.0, pip installs dependencies before their dependents, i.e. in "topological order."
 This is the only commitment pip currently makes related to order.
 While it may be coincidentally true that pip will install things in the order of the install arguments or in the order of the items in a requirements file, this is not a promise.